Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 ## Molecular dynamics analyses of SARS-CoV and SARS-CoV-2 spike proteins using GNM

-The figure below shows the similar cross-correlation heat maps of SARS-CoV and SARS-CoV-2 spike proteins, indicating that these proteins may have similar dynamics.
+The figure below shows the cross-correlation heat maps of SARS-CoV and SARS-CoV-2 spike proteins, indicating that these proteins may have similar dynamics.

 [![image-center](../assets/images/600px/CrossCorr.png){: .align-center}](../assets/images/CrossCorr.png)
 The cross-correlation heat maps of the SARS-CoV-2 spike protein (top-left), SARS-CoV spike protein (top-right), single chain of the SARS-CoV-2 spike protein (bottom-left), and single-chain of the SARS-CoV spike protein (bottom-right).